neoclide/coc.nvim/issue.md

 ─── src/core/watchman.ts:112-112 ───
-[maintainability · medium] Same concern as the directive above: `this.client.command()` is a typed method whose signature accepts `any[]` args and an `(error, resp)` callback, so this directive likely isn't suppressing a real error and may trigger TS2578 "Unused '@ts-expect-error' directive"
+✅ resolved — verified by removing the directive: a real TS2769 overload error appears, so it is kept with a comment explaining the dynamic-args mismatch [maintainability · medium] Same concern as the directive above: `this.client.command()` is a typed method whose signature accepts `any[]` args and an `(error, resp)` callback, so this directive likely isn't suppressing a real error and may trigger TS2578 "Unused '@ts-expect-error' directive"